 - Loan Amounts: $50K to $1M

-- Land LTP: 0% – We do not offer land purchase money
+- Land LTP: 0% – No land purchase money offered

 - Land must be purchased in advance, have a foundation poured with permits approved for building